caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

   *str*, *optional*, *default = auto*

   If 'field' above is set to 'calibrators', users can specify here what subset of calibrators to process.
-This should be a comma-separated list of 'xcal' ,'bpcal', 'gcal' and/or 'fcal', which were all set by the observation_config worker.
+This should be a comma-separated list of 'xcal' ,'bpcal', 'gcal' and/or 'fcal', which were all set by the obsconf worker.
 Alternatively, 'auto' selects all calibrators.